JJLongoria/jira-server-connector/README.md

 This is **not an Official Atlassian Project** but *use and work* with the **Atlassian Official REST API** developed for Jira Server.

-Now Stil in BETA Version because is not fully tested.
+Now Stil in BETA Version because is not fully tested and some operations are not implemented.